jrenaud90/TidalPy/Documentation/future_structure.md

 development on TidalPy will happen in the `_x` modules, other than bug fixes.
 We highly encourage new projects to start using the `_x` modules or make plans to switch.

+The 0.8.X series is the last to include the classic modules.
+It will continue to receive bug fixes, but no new features, until the end of 2026, and support for 0.8.X after 2026 is not guaranteed.
+Plan to finish porting before then.

 This page explains what is different, maps the classic modules to their replacements, and shows how to port common workflows.